 Therefore, processes must align effectively to take advantage of the benefits of these interconnected operations.
 Connecting predictive maintenance, safety, and security systems together, for example, can affect many areas of a plant or refinery.
 So, teams must establish appropriate protocols and processes to work together effectively and report on their findings.

 What if a power plant could predict an impending turbine failure in its infancy stages through vibration data and analysis?
 Today’s advances in analytics and diagnostics make it possible to avoid multimillion-dollar equipment repairs and lost revenue due to unplanned outages.

 Additionally, advancements in fleet-wide monitoring and diagnostics are helping large energy companies effectively manage their global fleets remotely.
 Standardization of data allows them to communicate effectively regardless of location, time zone, or language.
 And, as more data migrates to the cloud, the technology continues to advance to ensure infrastructure interoperability, security, and privacy.

 It’s an exciting time as digital transformation expands across highly technical organizations.
 Ensuring your people, processes, and technology are in alignment and effectively leveraging critical data are the keys to your success.

 This post was originally published in BIC Magazine.
 Learn more about improving operational excellence programs here, from a visual slideshare detailing an operational excellence model, to a full library of webinars, white papers, and more.

-For over 17 years, Craig has connected companies to resources, methods, and solutions to improve operational performance, deepen economic value, reduce waste, decrease planned and unplanned facility downtime, advance levels of product throughput, and increase profitability, to help organizations achieve long-term excellence.
+For over 20 years, Craig has connected companies to resources, methods, and solutions to improve operational performance, deepen economic value, reduce waste, decrease planned and unplanned facility downtime, advance levels of product throughput, and increase profitability, to help organizations achieve long-term excellence.